Blog Post

 A great place to learn video skills is over at The Video Marketing School by Owen Video.

-Parts of written blog posts can be transformed easily into video or podcast scripts and vice versa.
+Parts of written blog posts can be easily transformed into video or podcast scripts, and vice versa.
 Content can always be repurposed when you’ve put lots of time into it.

 Create a YouTube channel and host all videos there – they’ll be conveniently formatted for all platforms.